Local Healthcare Worker Struggling To Get Second Dose Of COVID-19 Vaccine

-LOS ANGELES (CBSLA) — Nikkema Taylor was worried Thursday that should would not be able to get the second dose of the Moderna vaccine for COVID-19 within the recommended window.
+LOS ANGELES (CBSLA) — Nikkema Taylor was worried Thursday that she would not be able to get the second dose of the Moderna vaccine for COVID-19 within the recommended window.

 “I’m feeling so much frustration, and so much anxiety about this,” she said.